Camden Gun Charges Lawyer

-Experienced Criminal Defense Lawyers Are Knowledgeable Of New Jersey Gun Laws And Work To Protect The Rights Of Clients In Camden County, Burlington County, and Gloucester County, NJ
+Experienced Criminal Defense Lawyers Are Knowledgeable Of New Jersey Gun Laws And Work To Protect The Rights Of Clients In Camden County and throughout South Jersey

 Legal Requirements For Owning A Gun In New Jersey

 In New Jersey, all gun owners are required to have a valid permit.
 Individuals may apply for a Permit to Purchase a Handgun and/or a Firearms Purchaser Identification Card through their local police department.
 If the individual does not have a local police department, they must submit their application through the New Jersey State Police station that covers their municipality.

 In New Jersey, a permit is required to purchase any of the following firearms: